checkly/docs.checklyhq.com/site/content/docs/heartbeat-checks/_index.md

 ### Ping URL
 The URL on which the check is listening for pings.
 The job or task monitored should make an HTTP request to the ping URL once per the period configured.

+The incoming request should be either a `GET` or `POST`. `PUT` and `DELETE` requests will not be recorded as pings, instead an error message will be returned.
 ![ping url](/docs/images/heartbeat-checks/getting-started-ping-url.png)

 ### Period and Grace